Gone are the days of having to track down paperwork in physical filing cabinets.

 The reviews below include the features, benefits, prices, and any potential drawbacks you should know about each tool.

 eFileCabinet is one of the best document management solutions on the market.
-Since 2001, this company has helped individuals, small business owners, and enterprise-level companies organize data and files online.
+They help individuals, small business owners, and enterprise-level companies organize data and files online.

 You can search for documents or locate them based on folder templates or pre-defined file names. eFileCabinet also keeps a portfolio of your most used documents for quick access.

-The eFileCabinet solution does all of the hard work for you.
-Simply upload a document, and the software will file it for you.
+The eFileCabinet solution does the hard work for you.
+Simply upload a document, and the software will file it.
 The automated workflow streamlines your time-consuming tasks to improve efficiency in the office.

 All of your documents can be accessed from anywhere with a web browser or mobile app.
-You can upload documents directly from your phone using the camera on your device. eFileCabinet also allows you to sign contracts.
+Use your phone or mobile device to upload directly too. eFileCabinet also allows you to sign contracts.

 One of the biggest standouts for this solution is the collaboration features.
 The system allows you to create different levels of security, so only certain people can access data.